timarney/redux-trackjs-logger/README.md

 # Redux TrackJS Action Logger
 Logs user actions to TrackJS so you can replay them later.
+Note at this point this is a really basic proof of concept... it does work (cut and paste to replay actions).
+I have an issue open on the dev tools to see about making this more automatic https://github.com/gaearon/redux-devtools/issues/309

 #Setup
 index.html enter your TrackJS token